OlekZima/PJAIT-Typst-Thesis-Template/contents/content.typ

 (e.g., `@listing-Example-of-Kotlin-code-rendered-as-a-code-block` creates the following reference: @listing-Example-of-Kotlin-code-rendered-as-a-code-block).

-Currently, this template uses the Codly package @CodlyPackage @CodlyDocumentation, but it's acceptable to present and suggest alternatives (or at least help out with nicer rendering...).
+Currently, this template uses the Codly package @CodlyPackage @CodlyDocumentation, but it is acceptable to present and suggest alternatives (or at least help out with nicer rendering...).

 === Tables